 There was mention of Gonzalez in a season-ending story telling where all the players were going, indicating that Gonzalez still had a strong accent: "Mike Gonzales he pool out for-a Habana in about wan week."
 But he wasn't heading for Havana, at least not to play ball.

 The reason Gonzalez stopped wintering in Cuba wasn't to avoid gun-toting sportswriters.
-It was that he suddenly took up an interesting in skiing!
+It was that he suddenly took up an interested in skiing!
 And not water skiing, either.
 The San Antonio News reported him joining the Bears, competing (as always) for the second-base slot: "Mike Gonzales, the peppery Cuban second-sacker who spends the winters skiing around Craighurst, Ontario, Canada, checked into the Bruin training camp Wednesday and jumped right into the flock of rookies to battle for the regular keystone guardianship."
 (March 3, 1926, San Antonio News) Of course, it's possible that the sportswriter was exercising a little license here in suggesting time on the slopes.

 Another San Antonio newspaper noted the change in circumstance: "Mike Gonzales arrived during the afternoon, but did not get into uniform.
 Mike got in on Tuesday night from his home in Toronto, looking fit.
 Mike's native home is Cuba, but as he married a Canadian girl, he now spends his winters in Canada.
 'I find that since I quit playing winter ball, as I used to do in Cuba, I feel much better in the spring,' he said.
 'I believe playing winter ball makes one stale, and that a rest during the winter is a good thing.'"
 Asked if he'd been ice skating, he simply said he'd tried to.
 He also said he'd had his tonsils removed and was consequently in better shape.
 "I weigh 170 pounds now," said Mike, "while before I weighed around 155 and even went as low as 150, and thought for a while that I would have to quit baseball."
 (March 4, 1926, San Antonio Express)

 Not only had he not quit, but his life had changed and he sounded more content.
 Ramon started the season with Waco, also in the Texas League, but played most of his games with Tulsa, a Western League team.
 It was his last year in North American pro ball.
 In May, the Globe and Mail noted the two brothers playing for different Texas teams and squeezed in one more misspelling: Ausebio.
-Ramon started the year with Waco, but wound up the season playing the bulk of his games with Tulsa, his last season in American organized baseball.

 Eusebio's 1926 production was off from the highs of '25, but he nonetheless played a good full year at the middle two infield slots, getting in another 445 at-bats, batting .258 with 39 RBIs.
 He was homerless again, but struck 25 doubles.